-- DNFBPs are obliged to follow the instructions, if any, of the FIU in relation to both the specific transaction and to the business relationship in general. - The Customer or Business Relationship should immediately be classified as a High Risk Customer and appropriate risk-based enhanced due diligence and ongoing monitoring procedures should be implemented in order to mitigate the associated ML/FT risks (see Sections 6.4, Enhanced Due Diligence (EDD) Measures, especially 6.4.2, EDD Measures for High-Risk Customers or Transactions, and 6.3.5 Ongoing Monitoring of the Business Relationship).
-It is however not required to terminated the relationship.
+- FIs are obliged to follow the instructions, if any, of the FIU in relation to both the specific transaction and to the business relationship in general. - The Customer or Business Relationship should immediately be classified as a High Risk Customer and appropriate risk-based enhanced due diligence and ongoing monitoring procedures should be implemented in order to mitigate the associated ML/FT risks (see Sections 6.4, Enhanced Due Diligence (EDD) Measures, especially 6.4.2, EDD Measures for High-Risk Customers or Transactions, and 6.3.5 Ongoing Monitoring of the Business Relationship).